zheng0xd/JATIC-internal-docs/docs/dev-process/program-events.md

 # Program-level Events

-In order to coordinate development efforts across its teams, the program defines recurring planning events at different time-horizons.
+In order to coordinate development efforts across its teams, our program uses recurring planning events at different time-horizons.
 These events closely follow Essential SAFe.

 This page outlines the program-wide events that take place across a program increment.

+!!! note

-There are also individual team-level events that take place.
-These two types of events are complimentary and non-duplicative.
+    There are also individual team-level events that take place within period, but these two types of events are complimentary and non-duplicative.
 For example, the program-level planning events should help inform team-level planning events.

 ## Cadence

 The program follows a quarterly cadence for its mid-term planning.
 We call each of these quarters a *program increment (PI)*.

 The program follows a biweekly cadence for its short-term planning.
 We call each of these periods a *sprint*.

 Sprints start on a Wednesday morning and end on a Tuesday night.
 Generally, there are 6 sprints per program increment, except for the fourth quarter of the year, in which there are 8 sprints.

 ## Quarterly events